isocpp/CppCoreGuidelines/CppCoreGuidelines.md

         // ... no user-written destructor, defaults to public nonvirtual ...
     };

-    // bad: class with a resource derived from a class without a virtual destructor struct D : B {
+    // bad: derived from a class without a virtual destructor struct D : B {
         string s {"default"};
     };